 If your software is up to date, it's time to try a few fixes.
 Let's start with an easy solution: closing down all non-essential apps.

-Double-click the Home button to bring up the currently running apps in iOS 7 or later.
+Double-click the Home button to bring up the currently running apps.
 Swipe upwards to close them.
-You can swipe with up to three fingers to speed up the process a little bit.
+You can swipe to close three apps with up to three fingers to speed up the process a little bit.

 Irritatingly, there's no way to close them all at once.
 We're going to close down everything, then start again from scratch.